Kindergarten Rehabilitation in Borodianka, Ukraine

-Project HOPE Calls for Immediate Approval of Supplementary Aid for…
+Project HOPE Calls for Global Humanitarian Aid in Supplemental Funding

-Project HOPE urges Congress to approve the White House’s request for more than $10 billion in supplementary funding for global humanitarian assistance, including to Gaza, Israel, Haiti, and Ukraine before the end of 2023.
+Project HOPE urges Congress to urgently provide the additional $10 billion in supplemental funding for global humanitarian assistance, including to Ukraine, Gaza, and the West Bank.

 People in Türkiye and Syria Continue the Path of Recovery One Year…

 Today marks one year since two deadly earthquakes struck Türkiye and northwest Syria, killing over 55,000 people, damaging critical civilian infrastructure, and displacing 3.3 million people.
 Project HOPE deployed an emergency response team within hours of the first earthquake and has maintained a long-term presence in the region with an office in Gaziantep, Türkiye and continued collaboration with partners in Syria.

 Dr. Ralph-Opara to Oversee Health Programs Across the Globe